tom-power/right-shift-vi-like-karabiner/README.md

 # Vi like key bindings for MacOS using right shift

-[Karabiner elements](https://github.com/tekezo/Karabiner-Elements) configuration for vi like keymappings on macOS Seirra.
+[Karabiner elements](https://github.com/tekezo/Karabiner-Elements) configuration for vi like key mappings on MacOS Sierra.

 ### Mappings